-A world-class team of engineers, designers and construction crews have headed down a path that leads to Labor Day weekend 2013.
-That is when everyone's hard work, perseverance and determination will pay off, when the epic transformation of the Bay Bridge into a global icon makes its debit.
+A world-class team of engineers, designers and construction crews are working towards the day when everyone's hard work, perseverance and determination will pay off, when the epic transformation of the Bay Bridge into a global icon makes its debut.
 This elite team has worked diligently to ensure that the retrofit and replacement of the bridge would survive massive seismic activity and provide access for emergency services and rebuilding efforts immediately following a major earthquake, thereby preserving the bridge's status as a lifeline structure.

 There are a total of 20 construction contracts and four major structural components involved in the new East Span.
 The major structural components are, from West to East, the Yerba Buena Island Transition Structure, the Self-Anchored Suspension Span, the Skyway and the Oakland Touchdown.